 In this Article, we Cover the Best Practices for Maintaining a Healthy WordPress Website

 First on the agenda of best practices for maintaining a healthy WordPress website.
-If you own a WordPress website / blog chances are you’ve had to update plugins or even the core PHP framework during the course of your website’s life.
-If you haven’t done this yet please look into it right away because you could have a slew of problems brewing, or better yet give us a call to look at it for you 702.904.4262
+If you own a WordPress website/blog chances are you’ve had to update plugins or even the core PHP framework during the course of your website’s life.
+If you haven’t done this yet please look into it right away because you could have a slew of problems brewing, or better yet give us a call to look at it for you.
+702.904.4262

 Updating WordPress Plugins

 Updating plugins is a standard form of house cleaning for keeping your WordPress website healthy and live on the internet.
-However, before you get started updating there are a few things you need to know before pressing the ‘update’ button in plugins settings of WordPress.
+However, before you get started updating there are a few things you need to know before pressing the ‘update’ button in the plugins settings of WordPress.
 Below is a list of items you’ll want to get familiar with.